OpenAddressesUK/theodolite/app/views/static/blog/_posts/2015-02-09-living-breathing-problem.md

 With our approach the timescale for learning of new addresses and making them available for people and organisations to use shrinks from months to days or even hours.

-If we are successful then Chris could have ordered his pizza, ordered furniture for his new house, paid his water bill and registered to vote.
+If we are successful then Chris could have easily ordered his pizza, ordered furniture for his new house, paid his water bill and registered to vote.
 He would have saved himself the time and effort of having to chase these organisations to get his details into the computer, to get all of the computers to say “yes”.

 #### How can you help?